 Elsevier shall have the right to request reasonable changes (including additions and omissions) from time to time in the specifications, drawings, designs, quantity, packing instructions, destination, or delivery schedule of the Products and/or Services.
 If any such change affects the price of the Products and/or Services or the time required for Vendor's performance under the Agreement, Elsevier and Vendor may negotiate an equitable adjustment in the price or delivery schedule or both, provided that all claims for adjustments under this section shall be made by Vendor to Elsevier in writing within 30 days after Elsevier makes the change to which the adjustment relates.

-4. Prices and Taxes
+4. Prices and taxes

 Vendor shall provide the Products and/or Services at the price or prices stated in the Agreement.
 Any increases in any stated price need to be reflected through an amendment in writing.
-If no price is stated, no delivery or performance shall take place unless Vendor submits a quote to Elsevier and such quote is accepted by Elsevier in writing.
-Prices are not subject to change without Elsevier’s written consent.
+If no price is stated, no delivery or performance shall take place unless Vendor submits a quotation to Elsevier and such quotation is accepted by Elsevier in writing.
+Prices are not subject to change without Elsevier's written consent.
 Unless expressly stated in the Agreement or unless Elsevier expressly agrees otherwise in writing, the price shall include all applicable taxes (including VAT as applicable and sales taxes) and other charges relating to any Products or Services such as handling, loading, freight, transport, finance, insurance, packaging, shipping, duties, customs, tariffs, and other government imposed surcharges.
 Elsevier does not accept any additional financial or bank charges, and no such charges shall be valid hereunder.
-VAT as applicable and/or any other taxes, including but not limited to sales tax, shall be separately stated on the Vendor’s invoice.
+VAT as applicable and/or any other taxes, including but not limited to sales tax, shall be separately stated on the Vendor's invoice.

-5. Payment Terms and Invoicing Requirements
+5. Payment terms and invoicing requirements

 Where pricing is on the basis of 'time and materials' for Services then, unless the Agreement specifies otherwise, Vendor will provide Elsevier with an invoice each month in arrears for amounts due per the Agreement.
 Where pricing is on the basis of a fixed price for Products or Services with or without milestone payments or on the basis of 'time and materials' on achievement of certain milestones then, unless the Agreement specifies otherwise, Vendor will provide Elsevier with an invoice on delivery of conforming Products or on completion of the Services or on achievement of the relevant milestone, as the case may be, for amounts due per the Agreement.

-Vendor shall ensure that its invoices contain the information required by and are submitted in accordance with the procedures set out in the Elsevier Invoicing Requirements for Suppliers in force from time to time, a copy of which is available here.
+Vendor shall ensure that its invoices contain the information required by and are submitted in accordance with the procedures set out in the Elsevier Invoicing Requirements for Suppliers in force from time to time, a copy of which is available at http://www.elsevier.com/legal/elsevier-invoicing-requirements-for-suppliers.
 Any credit notes which are issued should follow the same format and submission requirements as for invoices.